Skip to content

 This should output a shared object (libvaccel-template.so) in ./build/src/.

-See Running the examples for more info.
+See Running the examples for more information.